DusteDdk/aq2-tng-bk/bin/README.txt

 //How large a streak to obtain excellent excstreak (default "12")

-//If set, logs end-of-round stats in html format to given file, can be served with a webserver like moongoose, apache or iis.
+//If set, logs end-of-round stats in html format to given file.
 //default empty = not logging.
 Examples: set boonehtml "C:\www\boone.html" --- set boonehtml "mylog.html" --- set boonehtml "/home/dusted/log.html"
 boonehtml (default empty = no loggin)

-If boonehtml is set, a webserver starts at the first boone-event, on port 8080.
+//If boonehtml is set, and you set booneport to for example 8080, it will start a webserver on that port
+//The webserver will not start until a bone-event occurs (like a plum, imp, exl or acc).
+//Windows only, for now at least, may crash ? turn it off it it does. booneport (default 0 = don't start webserver. example: set boonehtml "c:\aq2\boone.html"; set booneport 8080)

 //If set, logs boone events to given file in json format (one json entry per line) boonejson (default empty = not logging.
 Example: set boonejson "/home/dusted/boone.json")